asael697/nortsTest/README.md

 The null hypothesis is that the data has a normal distribution and therefore, follows a Gaussian Process.
 At $\alpha = 0.05$ significance level the alternative hypothesis is rejected and wrongly concludes the data follows a Gaussian process.
-Applying the Lobato and Velasco’s test of our package, the null hypothesis is correctly rejected.
+Applying the Lobato and Velasco's test of our package, the null hypothesis is correctly rejected.

 ``` r